-Ryan Wigglesworth, who will take up the position of Chief Conductor of the BBC Scottish Symphony Orchestra in September 2022, has established himself as one of the foremost composer-conductors of his generation.
+Ryan Wigglesworth, who took up the position of Chief Conductor of the BBC Scottish Symphony Orchestra in September 2022, has established himself as one of the foremost composer-conductors of his generation.
 He was Principal Guest Conductor of the Hallé Orchestra from 2015 to 2018 and Composer in Residence at English National Opera.
 He held the Daniel R. Lewis Composer Fellowship with the Cleveland Orchestra for the two seasons 2013/15 and 14/15 and was Composer-in-Residence at the 2018 Grafenegg Festival.
 In close partnership with the Royal Academy of Music, he recently founded the Knussen Chamber Orchestra which made both its Aldeburgh Festival and BBC Proms debuts in 2019.

-Recent concerts include the Royal Concertgebouw Orchestra, Chamber Orchestra of Europe, the Bavarian Radio Symphony Orchestra, the Finnish Radio Symphony, Netherlands Radio Philharmonic, Bamberg Symphony Orchestra, DSO Berlin, Bergen Philharmonic, Swedish Radio SO, Tokyo, Seattle, Melbourne, Lahti Symphony, Danish National Symphony Orchestra, London Symphony Orchestra, City of Birmingham Symphony, London Philharmonic, Philharmonia, Bournemouth Symphony Orchestra, Academy of St Martin in the Fields, Scottish Chamber Orchestra, BBC Symphony, BBC Scottish Symphony, and the BBC National Orchestra of Wales at the BBC Proms, for whom he made three appearances in 2019.
-2019/20 saw debut visits to the Swedish Radio Symphony, RSO Vienna, Tokyo, Melbourne and Seattle, and future engagements include Danish National Symphony Orchestra, Lahti Symphony Orchestra, the Netherlands Radio Philharmonic Orchestra at the Concertgebouw and the BBC SO.
+Recent concerts include the Royal Concertgebouw Orchestra, Chamber Orchestra of Europe, the Bavarian Radio Symphony Orchestra, the Finnish Radio Symphony, Netherlands Radio Philharmonic, Bamberg Symphony Orchestra, DSO Berlin, Bergen Philharmonic, Swedish Radio SO, Tokyo, Seattle, Melbourne, Lahti Symphony, Danish National Symphony Orchestra, London Symphony Orchestra, City of Birmingham Symphony, London Philharmonic, Philharmonia, Bournemouth Symphony Orchestra, Academy of St Martin in the Fields, Scottish Chamber Orchestra, BBC Symphony, BBC Scottish Symphony, and the BBC National Orchestra of Wales.
+He returned to the Proms in 2023 for Beethoven 9 and the UK premiere of Kurtag’s opera Endgame, and to the Aldeburgh Festival for further concerts with the Knussen Chamber Orchestra.

 Born in Yorkshire, he studied at New College, Oxford and the Guildhall School of Music & Drama.
 Between 2007-9 he was a Lecturer at Cambridge University where he was also a Fellow of Corpus Christi College.
 In January 2019 he took up the position of Sir Richard Rodney Bennett Professor at the Royal Academy of Music.